tfpf/lagrange-interpolating-polynomial/README.md

   is as explained above).
   - Each line (except the last one) must contain two numbers: the first is the line number; the second is the number appearing in the sequence.
-  - On the last line, put the position you find a term of the sequence at.
+  - On the last line, put the position you want find a term of the sequence at.
 - In the terminal, enter the command `make run`.
   - If you enter `make run r=1` instead of just `make run`, the polynomial coefficients will be displayed in rational form.